 Sara is the president of CAB.
 She works with Drake's Community Engagement and Service-Learning office as an Undergraduate Assistant to oversee the coordination CAB’s student representation with the Des Moines community's needs.
 Sara is the primary spokesperson for student service organizations to Drake's governing institutions, administration, and the community.
 She is excited to develop the platform of social justice and service at Drake into an informed, effective, and collaborative environment.

-Class of 2017
+Aubrey Johnson Chair of Recruitment Class of 2017

 Aubrey is enrolled in the professional pharmacy program at Drake University and is completing a concentration in diabetes care.
 She spent a year as president of the Drake Optimist Club, which is a service organization dedicated to bringing out the best in kids.
-She also was treasurer of Best Buddies, a program that pair students at Drake with developmentally or intellectually disabled adults in the Des Moines community.
+She also was treasurer of Best Buddies, a program that pairs students at Drake with developmentally or intellectually disabled adults in the Des Moines community.
 She also participates in intramural sports and the Iowa Pharmacist's Recovery Network committee of APhA-ASP.
 She enjoys Frank Sinatra and spending time with good company.
 As Chair of Recruitment, Aubrey communicates with students and student organizations about the resources that are available through CAB.